FREQUENTLY ASKED QUESTIONS

 Some meetings are open to non-addicts.
-See Meetings page for more details.
+See find a meeting page for more details.

 If you think you have a problem with drugs, you are most welcome to attend closed meetings, where you can meet recovered drug addicts, who will be happy to discuss your problem and share their own experience.